mCRL2org/mCRL2/doc/sphinx/developer_manual/guidelines.rst

   ============= =========================================================
-  example	      Sample program files include	      Header files src	          Source files which must be compiled to build the library test	        Regression or other test programs or scripts
+  example	      Sample program files include	      Header files source	      Source files which must be compiled to build the library test	        Regression or other test programs or scripts
   ============= =========================================================